cognitedata/pygen/docs/index.md

 This is the Cognite Python SDK Generator, `pygen`.
 The purpose of this package is to help developers to work with Cognite Data Fusion's (CDF) Data Models (DM) in Python.

-**[DISCLAIMER!]** This project is in a highly experimental state, and no guarantees are made for consistency between versions.
-The project may also become deprecated if the experimentation turns out to be a dead end.
+**Alpha Note** This package `pygen` is currently in alpha, which is reflected in the version number 0.x.x.
+This means that the package might have changes that are not backwards compatible between minor versions.
+It will continued to be developed towards beta and general availability (GA).
+You are encouraged to try it out and give feedback, but it should not be used in production until it reaches GA.

 The core functionality is to provide a Python client that matches a data model.
 This enables the developer for the following benefits